 Pros and cons of moving to Kuala Lumpur

-The city is growing by leaps and bounds and shows no sign of slowing up anytime soon.
+The city is growing by leaps and bounds and shows no sign of slowing anytime soon.
 In a positive sense, this means openness and acceptance towards change and forward-moving progress.
 However, there are obvious growing pains that the country can and will face, sweeping all residents up with it in the process.

 Cultural expression in Kuala Lumpur

-+ PROS: Variety and freedom
++ PRO: Variety and freedom

 Kuala Lumpur is home to a variety of cultures.
 Traditionally, but not always, the following holds true: the Indigenous Malay are Muslim, the Indian Malay are Hindu, and the Chinese Malay are Buddhists.
 Add to this the expats from Western countries with their various forms of Christianity, and there is a range of religious holidays celebrated throughout the year.
 The Malaysian government honours a variety of holidays, with Islamic ones being more prominent.
-Malaysia allows freedom of expression, so newcomers should not be worried about that.
+Malaysia allows freedom of expression, so newcomers should not be worried about practicing their own religion.

-- CONS: Closed streets and shops
+- CON: Closed streets and shops

 Accommodation in Kuala Lumpur